a-mcego/argh-tf/index.md

 We have N vectors.
 N-1 of them are equal to each other, and the one that's left is different, i.e. inequal to the others.
 The task is to identify the "odd one out".
 This is a trivial problem to humans.
 But in my tests, a normal transformer ([paper](https://arxiv.org/pdf/1706.03762.pdf)) isn't capable of solving it, if the vectors are initialized randomly before every training step.
 However, it *can* be solved, quite trivially, if the vectors are initialized once in the beginning of the program.

 We can make the observation that this is more or less a counting task: Find the vector that only appears once in the data.
 So we can make a hypothesis: transformers are incapable of counting abstractly.
-It probably has something to do with the classification not being linearly separable.
+My hypothesis is that it has something to do with the classification not being linearly separable, because the vectors are all random, and transformers somehow cannot unrandomize them.

 ## Counting